UnReal World

 UnReal World is a roguelike survival freeware (shareware before 2013) video game set in a fictionalisation of Iron Age Finland.
-The game was first released in 1992 and continues to receive regular updates as of 2022.
-The game was released on Steam on 26 February 2016.
+The game was first released in 1992 and continues to receive regular updates as of 2025.
+The game was released on Steam on 26 February 2016 and is also available at GoG.com.

 Gameplay

 UnReal World features aspects from Finnish mythology and folklore; the game simulates a harsh environment where survival is the main challenge for most players.
 The player can choose from ten Finnish cultures with occupations including fisherman, hermit, trapper and tradesman.

 The game has both real time and turn-based elements; unexpected events like a snowstorm and tornadoes can lead to a quick death of the player character.
 The game simulates a lot of details like frostbite of individual body parts.
 The player can roam freely in the world and interact with the different animals, vegetation and environment, such as by hunting, skinning, and constructing shelters.

 The graphics are simple 2D animated sprites; the direction of individual units is expressed with a small arrow.
 The game uses a fixed resolution of 800x600 pixels.